-Your computer is going to be an important tool in your college experience used for everything from completing homework assignments to taking notes in class to keeping in touch with friends from home.
+Your computer is going to be an important tool in your college experience used for everything from completing homework assignments to taking notes in class to connecting with your project team.
 Rice’s Office of Information Technology provides computing services such as email, computer labs and printers, technical troubleshooting, and offering advice.

-Note to graduate students: Most of the following advice and listed resources applies to you as well.
+Note to graduate students: Most of the following advice and listed resources applies to you as well as undergraduates.
 However, be sure to check with your advisor and department about additional resources and recommendations.